-Industrial Engineering Technology (IENG), Bachelor of Science positions in their respective industries.
+Industrial Engineering Technology (IENG), Bachelor of Science

+At Dunwoody College of Technology, the Industrial Engineering Technology program is a bachelor's completion degree option that provides students with the skills and theoretical knowledge needed to advance them into engineering and management positions in their respective industries.
 Graduates from this program will be prepared to take on new roles such as: industrial engineer, manufacturing engineer, quality engineer, and process engineer.